Payday Loans, Installment Loans, and Lines of Credit

 When you’re in a pinch, short on funds, and too far away from your next payday, Cash Central is here to help.
 Day or night, you can apply online for a loan or log in to your Cash Central account and request funds* to be deposited directly into your checking account.
 Depending on the state you live in you may have a couple of options to choose from when requesting a loan.
 In several states, Cash Central offers a choice between payday loans, installment loans, or line of credit loans** and there are several differences between these loan options.
 Read on to learn more about each type of loan so you can better decide which loan option is best for you.

-Payday loans can often go by many names, including cash advance, payday advance, cash loan, and more.
+Payday loans1 can often go by many names, including cash advance, payday advance, cash loan, and more.
 Regardless as to which name you use, chances are you’re referring to the same thing – a short-term, small dollar loan.
 Payday loans have a couple of key characteristics that make them different from other loans; they are usually offered in smaller loan amounts and, in most cases, are paid in full on a person’s next payday.
 Payday loans are typically used when unexpected expenses arise between paydays and a person needs funds to cover them and bridge the gap to their next payday.
 Some other common uses for payday loans include:

 - For emergency expenses such as a car repair.